cilium/cilium/Documentation/gettingstarted/encryption.rst

 .. parsed-literal::
   kubectl apply -f cilium-ipsec-ds.yaml

-At this point the Cilium managed nodes will be using IPSec for all traffic.
+At this point the Cilium managed nodes will be using IPsec for all traffic.
 For further information on Cilium's transparent encryption, see :ref:`arch_guide`.

 Validate the Setup